Are you looking for the best Montreal winter activities? Then here’s everything you need to know about visiting Mount Royal Park in winter!

 My first winter activity in Montreal was ice skating at Beaver Lake and I absolutely loved it.

 The only time I ever get to go ice skating in London is around Christmas time.
-Even though there are a few ice rinks dotted around the city, they are tiny and absolutely packed.
-You also only get 20 minutes on the ice which is just not enough!
+Even though there are a few ice rinks dotted around the city, they are tiny and packed full of people.
+You also only get 20 minutes on the ice which is just not enough.

 The skating rink at Beaver Lake is next to the Beaver Lake Pavilion (Pavillon du Lac-aux-Castors).